 Remember, the practice of file sharing by way of torrent downloads such as a Kickass proxy isn’t illegal.
 Downloading copyrighted material without paying for it though – that’s illegal.

 With the vast amount of streaming services available today across the markets of film, television, and music, it’s never been easier to support your favourite creators by subscribing to a service that suits you.
-Music lovers note that Napster/Rhapsody, Tidal, and Youtube Music pay the best dividends to artists per stream.
+Music lovers, note that Napster/Rhapsody, Tidal, and Youtube Music pay the best dividends to artists per stream.
+Spotify – especially if you’re using a free account – pays the least.

 Torrenting can be an excellent practice for downloading anything open-source, from 3D models to found footage or massive free-to-use sample archives.
 We don’t condone piracy, so if you’re using torrents responsibly, then find a Kickass proxy and get started today.